polterguy/phosphorusfive/plugins/p5.io/README.md

 ### [p5.io.file.delete], deleting one or more files

-Just like *[p5.io.file.load]*, *[p5.io.file.delete]* can react upon several files at the same time.
-Its arguments work the same way as p5.io.file.load, except of course, instead of loading the file(s), it deletes them.
-To delete the files created above in one of our *[p5.io.file.save]* examples, you can use the following code.
+Just like *[load-file]*, *[p5.io.file.delete]* can react upon several files at the same time.
+Its arguments work the same way as load-file, except of course, instead of loading the file(s), it deletes them.
+To delete the files created above in one of our *[save-file]* examples, you can use the following code.

 ```